pokt-network/pocket-core/doc/specs/mesh.md

 ### Features

-* Relay Approach: First Free
+* Relay Approach:
-  * this mean that mesh node will serve first relay for free and check the servicer notify response to understand it should keep servicing or not.
+  * Validate servicer_health + minimum validations like pokt node does and then:
+    * If not session in cache, query it to servicer_url/v1/private/mesh/session and then process relay
+    * If session in cache and MaxRelays is not hit, process the relay.
 * Proxy any request to servicer
 * Monitor Servicer health using /v1/health and in memory cron jobs
 * Keep sessions in local cache